FilipeSerafini/FilipeSerafini/README.md

 <h3>I'm Filipe Serafini!
 Welcome to my GitHub profile!</h3>

 👨‍💻 I'm a Software Engineer student at Pontifical Catholic University of Rio Grande do Sul (PUCRS)</br>
-🔵 I'm currently a Backend Software Developer Intern at SAP 🍎 I've graduated in the Apple Developer Academy program in Brazil in the class of 2023/2024</br>
+🔵 I'm currently a Backend Software Developer Intern at SAP</br>
+🍎 I've graduated in the Apple Developer Academy program in Brazil in the class of 2023/2024</br>

 ## 🤫